marja-w/energy-forecast-benchmark/README.md

 - `log`: whether to log to WandB.
 Need to be logged-in for logging to work, default: False
 - `project`: WandB project tag
 - `remove_per`: Remove percentage for experiments with removed training data, default: 0.0
+- `lag_in`: Defines how much data is removed from the beginning of a time-series and the maximum that `n_in` can be set to
+- `lag_out`: Defines how much data is removed from the end of a time-series and the maximum that `n_out` can be set to

 More detail about configuration values can be found in `src/energy_forecast/model/train.py` class `TrainConfig`